Oneflow-Inc/libai/projects/MagicPrompt/readme.md

 ## How to use pipeline

-- Prepare the gpt2 checkpoint, If you don't have suitable checkpoint, you can use [Gustavosta/MagicPrompt-Stable-Diffusion](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion?text=My+name+is+Merve+and+my+favorite).
+- Prepare the gpt2 checkpoint, If you don't have suitable checkpoint, you can use [OneFlow/MaficPrompt-Stable-Diffusion](https://oneflow-public.oss-cn-beijing.aliyuncs.com/datasets/libai/magicprompt/OneFlow-MagicPrompt-Stable_Diffusion.zip) or [Gustavosta/MagicPrompt-Stable-Diffusion](https://huggingface.co/Gustavosta/MagicPrompt-Stable-Diffusion?text=My+name+is+Merve+and+my+favorite).

 - Adjust the parameters in the pipeline.py, and run it.

 - Here is an example showing MagicPrompt, which combines the [oneflow version of diffusion](https://github.com/Oneflow-Inc/diffusers/wiki/How-to-Run-OneFlow-Stable-Diffusion):

 ```python